Are you up for a challenge?

 Let’s make your channel a success story, too.

 In this guide, I’m going to teach you five strategies to get more views on YouTube with educational content.
-These strategies are based on hours of watching and analyzing, so get ready to see exciting examples.
+These strategies are based on hours of watching and analyzing numbers and statistics, so get ready to see exciting examples.

 1. Make Content on Trending Topics